2.22 Trafficked children

 A referral into the National Referral Mechanism is required for all suspected trafficked children, to enable the MSHTU/UK Visas and Immigration Competent Authority to assess and make an independent decision as to whether the child is a victim of trafficking or not, under the Council of Europe Convention on Action against the Trafficking in Human Beings.
 Any new information should be forwarded as soon as possible to the MSHTU to ensure that the right decision is made.

 Decision-making following the receipt of a referral will normally follow discussions with the Police, the person making the referral and may involve other professionals and services.
 Outcomes of this multi-agency decision could include Section 47 Enquiry or Single Assessment completion.
-Alongside the NRM submission to MSHTU, this document should also be forwarded to Police Force Intelligence Bureau (FIB) on an Information Sharing Form for intelligence to be submitted and a crime reference number recorded on relevant documentation and systems.
+Alongside the NRM submission to MSHTU, this document should also be forwarded to West Midlands Police Force Intelligence Bureau (FIB) on an WMP Partnership Form or for West Mercia West Mercia Protected Partner Intel form, for intelligence to be submitted and a crime reference number recorded on relevant documentation and systems.

 Strategy Discussion and Section 47 Enquiries